 We will co-operate with law enforcement agencies as well as related third parties to enforce laws such as fraud and other rights.
 You authorise us to disclose any information about you to such law enforcement or other government officials as we, in our sole discretion, believe necessary or appropriate in connection with the investigation of fraud or other activity that is illegal or may expose us or you to legal liability.

 Any changes to this statement will be posted on this site and where appropriate, through email notification and will take effect immediately.
-This statement was last updated on 1 March 2015.
+This statement was last updated in December 2016.

 Cookies are small files that websites save to your computer.
 They are there to make the site work better for you, and to help us understand how people use the website.
 These cookies are not used to identify you personally, they do not store personal information such as your name or postal address, but can remember activities and preferences chosen by you and your browser.